Integration with a ZigBee protocol

 Type the command

-Configuration for older images
+Configuration for images older than 400

 Creating and configuring a folder